ILIAS-eLearning/ILIAS/src/UI/docu/help-topics.md

 needs to be bound to the component in a certain way.
 Currently we only implement one purpose `PURPOSE_TOOLTIP`, but the model is meant to be extended along this direction.
-To ensure uniformity regarding the ways that help texts are used, purposes are hard coded and thus need to be added/requested via PR and decision by the Jour Fixe.
+To ensure uniformity regarding the ways that help texts are used, purposes are hard-coded and thus need to be added/requested via PR and decision by the Jour Fixe.

 The topics on the other hand basically are just simple texts and can be added to components as according developers see fit.
 In fact, the model expects to have many combinations of purposes and topics not having any fitting help texts.
-The `HelpTextRetriever` is deliberatly designed to support different implementations, so developers adding UI components cannot and should not know if some topics actually result in some help texts.
+The `HelpTextRetriever` is deliberately designed to support different implementations, so developers adding UI components cannot and should not know if some topics actually result in some help texts.
 The overall system will be in a good position to provide help in various situations if many fitting topics are added to as